ABOUT THE JOURNAL

 The Chief Executive Editor sends the article-identifying information having been removed to three, reviewers.
-Typically, one of these is from the Journal's Editorial Board.
-Others are specialists in the subject matter represented by the article.
-The Chief Executive Editor asks them to complete the review in three weeks and encloses two forms: (a) referral form B and (b) Referee's Evaluation (comments) form.
+The Chief Executive Editor asks them to complete the review in three weeks.
 Comments to authors are about the appropriateness and adequacy of the theoretical or conceptual framework, literature review, method, results, and discussion.
 Reviewers often include suggestions for strengthening of the manuscript.
 Comments to the Editor are in the nature of the significance of the work and its potential contribution to the literature.

 The Chief Executive Editor, in consultation with the Editor-in-Chief, examines the reviews and decides whether to reject the manuscript, invite the author(s) to revise and resubmit the manuscript, or seek additional reviews.
 Final acceptance or rejection rests with the Editorial Board and /or the Editor-in-Chief, who reserves the right to refuse any material for publication.
 In rare instances, the manuscript is accepted with almost no revision.
 Almost without exception, reviewers' comments (to the author) are forwarded to the author.